 In 1946, when World War II had ended, Albert wanted to pursue his passion for cycling and start manufacturing bicycles, so he changed the name to “Chain Bike Corp” and went to work.
 He started producing and designing the best bicycles he possibly could.
 From 1946-1960, all types of wheeled goods and products were manufactured by Albert Ross’s Chain Bike Corp.
 The corporation was a huge success.

-Randy Ross, Sherwood’s son, our current President is the 3rd generation of the Ross bicycle’s family.
+Randy Ross, Sherwood’s son, our current President is the 3rd generation of the Ross bicycle family.
 It’s no surprise, that Randy naturally developed a passion for cycling and the family business as a child.
-In 1982, Randy became Vice President at Ross Bicycles Inc under Sherwood Ross and had a vision for manufacturing big wheeled bicycles.
-The whole cycling industry; including his father Sherwood, thought he was crazy and that big wheeled bicycles wouldn’t work.
-That was the year Ross debuted the first ever mass produced mountain bike.
-There is always a difference of opinion in the cycling industry about who invented the mountain bike, but there’s one thing that is fact; Randy Ross and his team at Ross were the first to ever mass produce the mountain bike.
+In 1982, Randy became Vice President at Ross Bicycles Inc under Sherwood Ross and had a vision for manufacturing big-wheeled bicycles.
+The whole cycling industry; including his father Sherwood, thought he was crazy and that big-wheeled bicycles wouldn’t work.
+That was the year Ross debuted the first-ever mass-produced mountain bike.
+There is always a difference of opinion in the cycling industry about who invented the mountain bike, but there’s one thing that is a fact; Randy Ross and his team at Ross were the first to ever mass-produce the mountain bike.
 It was in those years, Ross had officially solidified themselves as pioneers and innovators to the sport of Mountain Biking.

-Presently, Randy Ross and his son Shaun Ross, the 4th generation of the Ross Bicycles family, along with their investors and bicycle industry veteran staff, are embarking on a path to resurrect the brand ROSS and they’re new brand W.A.R, which has already launched pre-orders on WarBikes.com.
-W.A.R Bikes start shipping in June of 2020 and the ROSS line is scheduled to start shipping 4th quarter of 2020.
+Presently, Randy Ross and his son Shaun Ross, the 4th generation of the Ross Bicycles family, along with their investors and bicycle industry veteran staff, have embarked on the path to resurrect the brand ROSS along with their new brand W.A.R, which has already launched on WarBikes.com in early 2020 and sold out almost instantly solidifying W.A.R as another high-performance bicycle brand created by the Ross family.

 Below are some great memories, videos, AD’s, articles and images of old Ross bicycles manufactured from 1946-1989.